Living Labs - THE ART OF ADAPTATION, COMMUNICATION AND EDUCATION

 - Welcome and Context Setting – sharing compelling stories to create emotive urgency.

-- Challenge and Urgency - role-play community decision-making processes through the NIWA serious game (Township Flood Challenge) to foster collective action.
+- Challenge and Urgency - role-play community decision-making processes through the NIWA (National Institute of Water and Atmospheric Research) serious game (Township Flood Challenge) to foster collective action.

 - Co-design for System Shift - collaborate on innovative solutions to foster collective action through a circular design workshop